microsoft/BotFramework-WebChat/HOOKS.md

 This function will return the image and initials of the user.
 Both image and initials are optional and can be falsy.

-To set the avatar for user, use style options.
+To set the avatar for the user, use style options.

 ## `useConnectivityStatus`